drexelsystemslab/PFIAir/README.md

 Then add `/usr/lib/blender` to your path.

 There is a startup.blend file in the repo to ensure that all preview images that are generated look the same.
 To install this copy the file from `PFIAir/PFI_Blender/` to `/home/<UserName>/.config/blender/2.78/config`.
+Blender will not initially create this directory.
+To have it created, open Blender and "Save startup file" (under File>Save Startup File).

 ### pfitoolbox